-A survey of the personalities, events, and ideas which have shaped American history from the earliest colonial settlements to the Civil War.
-Emphasis upon the American Revolution, the establishment of government under the Constitution, and the succeeding political, social, and economic movements that culminated in the Civil War.
+A survey of the personalities, events, and ideas which have shaped United States history from the earliest colonial settlements to the Civil War and Reconstruction.
+Emphasis upon the struggle for independence, the establishment of government under the Constitution, and the succeeding political, social, and economic movements that culminated in the Civil War.
 Goal 1B